CMLEGEND1993/CMLEGEND1993/README.md

  🌍 I'm mostly active within the data community.<br>
  ⚙️ I use daily: Python, Tableau, Power BI, SQL, Excel.<br>
  🤝 I’m looking to collaborate on Python, SQL, Excel, and data visualization projects using Power BI  or Tableau.<br>
- 📫 You can reach out to me via LinkedIn (www.linkedin.com/in/chrysovalantis-milionis-61456619a) <br> ❤️ Support me and follow me in social media.<br>
+ ❤️ Support me and follow me in social media.<br>
  ⚡ Things I love besides coding:
 <ul style="list-style-type:disc;">